Ever since I began blogging, I feel like I’m living two separate lives:

 Sometimes when the house is quiet and the kids asleep, I sit down to check on the posts, or write one, or reply to comments, and I let myself get lost in it.

-It’s a little creepy, actually, the house is quiet save for David, the voice of my software, and the lights are all out – even the screen on my laptop since my daughter broke it(I don’t need it, so I never replaced it).
+It’s a little creepy, actually, the house is quiet save for David, the voice of my software, and the lights are all out – even the screen on my laptop because my daughter broke it(I don’t need it, so I never replaced it).
 And when I go to sleep, I dream about blogging.

-Sometimes, when I spend half the day in front of my screen and away from the book I’m supposed to be reading or editing, I wonder if I’m wasting my time when I’m blogging, or if it’s worth it.
+Sometimes, when I spend half the day in front of my screen and away from the book I’m supposed to be reading or editing, I wonder if I’m wasting my time when I’m blogging, or even if it’s worth it.

 Then I meet someone really nice, read a post that inspires me in a way, and I tell myself that no, even if my book is still open on the same page I left it last night, I didn’t waste my time away.